Project

 python .\manage.py import_perseus --file C:\Users\Luke\Downloads\TextCritical\Perseus\Classics\Josephus\opensource\j.vit_gk.xml

-#5 Updated by Luke Murphey about 12 years ago
+#5 Updated by Luke Murphey over 12 years ago

 The Westcott NT is one of the more complex texts and has a few things that ought to be considered.